SergiaS/programmer-tech-wiki/src/main/wiki/java/spring/SpringWeb.md

 ### Difference between Controller and RESTController
 The flow of the RESTful Web Service request is also not very different from this.
 It follows the same path but in the case of REST, the Controller methods are annotated with `@ResponseBody` which means it doesn't return a logical view name to `DispatcherServlet`, instead it write the output directly to the HTTP response body.

+## More about `DispatcherServlet`
+* [How does Spring MVC Process HTTP Request [Flow]?
+DispatcherServlet Example Tutorial](https://www.java67.com/2019/08/how-dispatcherservlet-process-request-in-spring-mvc-application.html?fbclid=IwAR3dJogejj__xC0tbZEkeSw1o6o983fO5YFMQRv-ab-ZHgqgHG-B21lkmbk)

+`DispatcherServlet` plays a significant role in Spring MVC.
+It acts as a front controller, and all incoming request passes through it, of course, you can configure this in URL pattern of `DispatcherServlet` declaration in `web.xml`, but this is the case for many Spring based web application.

 ## CORS